Resources

 FIRE Movement Example

 You must know what you want from your perfect life.
-This FIRE checklist is great but if you don’t know what you are aiming for why bother?
-Well here is some examples of why its worth it…
+This FIRE checklist is excellent, but if you don’t see what you are aiming for, why bother?
+Well, here are some examples of why it’s worth it…

-Many dreams of travelling the World in a campervan as van life has become a more common occurrence over the years.
-People can make money from being a YouTuber but if that is not your thing get a job that allows you to work remotely (WFH) and your living costs are extremely low allowing you to save and invest while on an adventure.
+Many people dream of travelling the World in a campervan, as van life has become a more common occurrence over the years.
+People can make money from being a YouTuber, but if that is not your thing, get a job that allows you to work remotely (WFH), and your living costs are extremely low, allowing you to save and invest while on an adventure.

-Invest in stocks and shares that can give you a constant income but also be aware that this can fluctuate dependent on the market.
+Invest in stocks and shares that can provide a steady income, but also be aware that this can fluctuate depending on market conditions.

-Buy a rental property as everyone needs somewhere to live so generally a stable investment even if the markets fluctuate.
-This can give you an income while you are doing what you really want to do but also a backup plan if circumstances change.
+Buy a rental property, as everyone needs somewhere to live, making it a generally stable investment, even if the market fluctuates.
+This can provide you with an income while you pursue your true passions, and also serve as a backup plan in case circumstances change.

-Create a number of small side hassle businesses like a SaaS (software as a service) or do consultancy work in between surfing.
+Create several small side hustle businesses, such as a SaaS (Software as a Service) or consultancy work, in between surfing.

-Start actioning you FIRE checklist to make the dream come true.
+Start taking action on your FIRE checklist to make your dream come true.

 Retirement Planning

-The FIRE movement has made younger people start to think about retirement planning and what retirement and financial freedoms means to them.
+The FIRE movement has prompted younger people to consider retirement planning and what retirement and financial freedom mean to them.

-Can you really retire in your 30’s or 40’s?
-Yes, but you need to be incredibly disciplined and make huge sacrifices early on which can be difficult.
+Can you retire in your 30s or 40s?
+Yes, but you need to be incredibly disciplined and make huge sacrifices early on, which can be difficult.
 It also helps if you have a well-paid job to build your savings pot faster.

 So much do you need to save for early retirement?